-- maritime liens: only for claims for damage done by a ship, master's disbursements, master and crew wages, bottomry or salvage.
-Maritime liens created under foreign law would not be recognised unless the underlying claim falls within the recognised categories; - contractual liens: agreed in contract between parties; and - common law liens: created by operation of law and exercisable by shipowners, warehousemen, shipbuilders or repairers, and port authorities for unpaid sums.
+maritime liens: only for claims for damage done by a ship, master's disbursements, master and crew wages, bottomry or salvage.
+Maritime liens created under foreign law would not be recognised unless the underlying claim falls within the recognised categories;

+- · contractual liens: agreed in contract between parties; and - common law and statutory possessory liens: exercisable by shipowners, warehousemen, shipbuilders or repairers, and port authorities (statutory possessory lien) for unpaid sums.